 How to lay a concrete shed base yourself

-Are you considering constructing a shed yourself but aren’t sure where to start?
-First of all, your shed will need a solid foundation, so follow our step by step guide to laying a concrete shed base the right way on the first attempt using ready mix concrete.
+First, your shed will need a solid foundation.
+Follow our step by step guide to laying a concrete shed base the right way on the first attempt using ready mix concrete.

 Why ready mix concrete?